Owner: @Marcin Pawlowski @Thomas Lavaur

 4. The block builder populates the block header of the block proposal.

-3. The block builder sends the block proposal to the blend network.
+3. The block proposer sends the block proposal to the Blend network.

 4. The validators receive the block proposal.